 In the financial aid calculation, a whopping 50% of student income is counted as funds available to pay for college.

-However, the Free Application for Federal Student Aid (FAFSA) disregards student income if it falls below a certain threshold.
+However, the FAFSA (Free Application for Federal Student Aid) disregards student income if it falls below a certain threshold.
 This is called the income protection allowance and it typically changes each year.
-Any money earned over the protection allowance is counted as income and can increase your Expected Family Contribution (EFC), which decreases your financial aid package.
+Any money earned over the protection allowance is counted as income and can increase your Student Aid Index (SAI) (previously EFC), which decreases your financial aid package.

 Remember that the FAFSA looks at annual earnings, so you'll also have to include any income you earned during the school year in addition to any summer income, too.